 I will write stuff that makes you say "What?", and I will make you question my train of thought.
 I will make you close your eyes and picture absurd situations.
 You will see me twist logic and common sense on its head.
 I will leave science to those better equipped to understand it, and focus on the fantasies and humor of my childhood.
 I will write to entertain myself, first and foremost; and if I've made even one person laugh, that's good enough for me.

 I have to play by life's rules.
 Curtis Wildcat has no such restrictions, and I aim to keep it that way.

-Most of the stuff I've written before What Insertion? is of significantly lower quality, and most of that story itself is like that too.
+What Insertion? and everything before it is of significantly lower quality.
 I thought it was a good idea writing them at the time, but looking back on them now I'm embarrassed to have that stuff up there.
 Read at your own risk.

 I cannot write dramatic scenes, dreary depressing stuff, nor anything close to a mystery.
 I can't write hot-blooded action scenes, my conscience quails in the face of intense violence, and the romantic sort of love escapes me.
 What I can do, however, is make people laugh; after all, I am here to make life just a little more surreal.